astronomer/docs/software/faq.md

 ### How can we restrict the application from getting full access?

-Astronomer defines the exact Roles or ClusterRoles that are need for the.
+Astronomer defines the required Roles or ClusterRoles.
 The default mode requires a ClusterRole that has access to create namespaces and other objects for new Airflow deployments.

-### Are there default settings we need to be aware of (including user names and passwords)?
+### What are the default usernames and passwords?

-When you install Astronomer Software, a root user with all permissions is automatically created.
-The root user's username is `root@<your-basedomain>`, and the password is stored as a Kubernetes secret on your installation.
+When you install Astronomer Software, the root user `root@<your-basedomain>` with all permissions is automatically created.
+The password is stored as a Kubernetes secret on your installation.
 See [Manage the root user](manage-root-user.md).
 There are no other default users or passwords.

 ### Are there separate credentials or accesses that Astronomer provisions?